vankayalas/OldLady/README.md

 > There was an old lady who swallowed a dog.
 > My what a hog, to swallow a dog!
 > She swallowed the dog to catch the cat.
-> She swallowed the cat, to catch the bird.
+> She swallowed the cat to catch the bird.
 > She swallowed the bird to catch the spider,
 > that wiggled and wiggled and tickled inside her.
 > She swallowed the spider to catch the fly.